plt3/dotfiles/README.md

 ### SketchyBar:

-- command icon with click to open System Settings, Activity Monitor, or to put computer to sleep
+- Apple icon with click to open System Settings, Activity Monitor, or to put computer to sleep
 - icons for each desktop space with list of all apps open in given space
 - name of focused app
 - keyboard layout, battery, volume, date/time indicators

+### SketchyVim:

+- basic configuration to use Vim motions in all text inputs
+- display current mode in SketchyBar

 ### Bash: